bfanger/tvkit/Readme.md

 # TVKit

-## Goal

-Proxy to run a modern dev server in old browsers.
+A proxy server to run a modern dev server in old browsers.
 "Run SvelteKit on a TV"

+## Usage

+- Start your vite project
+- Make sure it is running on port 5173
+- Inside the tvkit dir run `node src/server.js`
+- Open http://localhost:3000/ to visit your project in an old non ESM browser

 ## Technology